7 Essential LVN Interview Questions to Ask

 Nursing mistake interview questions are more about measuring their sense of accountability than clinical competency.
 Hiring managers want to be sure a nurse is capable of owning up to a mistake and addressing the problem appropriately.
 A nurse with strong integrity is accountable for all of their work, mistakes included.

-6. Describe something you contributed at a previous job.
+6. Describe something you contributed during a previous nursing job.
 What were the results?

-Employers should invest in nurses who are motivated to move the practice setting forward.
-This could be through evidence-based practice committees and new policy implementation.
+Employers should invest in nurses who are motivated to improve their professional practice.
+Many nurses do this by joining shared governance councils or working with administrators to draft new clinical policies.
 This interview question reveals initiative.
 How will the candidate contribute to improving care at your facility?

-7. Do you have any questions about the position?
+7. Do you have any questions about the nursing position?

 Bring the conversation to an end with a strong closing question.
-This allows the candidate to address aspects of the role that haven’t been discussed.
-Be prepared to answer questions about details like shift requirements, nurse-to-patient ratios, and patient population.
+LVNs should have their own questions to ask in an interview and should take the opportunity to address aspects of the role that haven’t been discussed.
+Be prepared to provide information on shift requirements, salary details, nurse-to-patient ratios, and the patient population you serve.

 This question is also a good way to gauge the nurse’s interest in the role.
 Being prepared for an interview shows that the nurse did their research and has a genuine interest in the position.